Luxury Machu Picchu Trek

-- A luxury lodge trekking holiday in the Vilcabamba mountains of Peru
+- A luxury lodge trekking holiday in the Peruvian Andes

-- Excellent short trek across the Saklantay Pass
+- Excellent short trek across the high and wild Salkantay Pass

-- Upgraded hotels in Cusco and in Aguas Calientes
+- Superior hotels in Cusco and in Aguas Calientes

-- Includes a guided visit to Machu Picchu
+- Includes a full-day guided visit to Machu Picchu

 Is this holiday for you?

-This is a great addition to our collection of Peruvian trekking holidays.
-It offers a variety of trekking conditions, from the farmland and coffee plantations of the lower valleys to high and windswept Andean passes.
+This holiday offers a variety of trekking conditions, from the farmland and coffee plantations of the lower valleys to high and windswept Andean passes.
 Most of the walking is on well-defined tracks and we are able to relax each night in our superb lodge accommodation.
 There are a couple of quite tough days - but overall the trekking is straightforward and not sustained or committing.
 We have allowed a couple of nights in Cusco to allow us to begin the process of acclimatisation, followed by two nights and a potential rest day at the first of the lodges on our route to continue this important process.